andrewrlee/github-thrift-client-server/README.md

 ./docker.sh stop
 ```

-It takes a bit of time for mongodb to start up once its container has run, meant the feeder may fail the first time it is scheduled to run.
+It takes a bit of time for mongodb to start up once its container has run, meaning the feeder may fail the first time it is scheduled to run.

 ##TODO
-* Add feeder and client api docker images
+* Add client api docker images
 * Update readme
-* add test client again to check if it still works
 * Use logback or some clj logging framework
 * Proper error handling
 * Prevent duplicate events from being added to mongo
-* Make env variables more specific to the service
-* Externalize mongo conf
 * Vagrant?

 ## License